triGimbap/Blind-Study/index.md

 ## Welcome to Blind Study

 Blind Study is a iPad application for low-vision students.<br>
-It can help students learn.
+It will change students' studying experience.